Merzasphor/MWSE/docs/source/lua/type/tes3itemData.rst

 tes3itemData
 ====================================================================================================

 A set of variables that differentiates one item from another.
+Item data stored on an object reference can be accessed with ``reference.attachments.variables`` or ``reference.itemData``.

 Properties
 ----------------------------------------------------------------------------------------------------